cms-opendata-workshop/tutorial-lesson-cloud-processing-gcp/episodes/01-intro.md

 ---
-title: "About Kubernetes"
+title: "Introduction"
 teaching: 10
 exercises: 5
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- What is Kubernetes?
 - What are public cloud provides?
 - Why would you use them?
+- What is Kubernetes?
+- What else do you need?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain the motivation for using Kubernetes cluster from public cloud providers
+- Explain the motivation for using Kubernetes cluster from public cloud providers.
-- List the information sources
+- Explain the tools used to set up the Kubernetes cluster and run the processing workflow.

 ::::::::::::::::::::::::::::::::::::::::::::::::